Jaeger O'Meara

 Jaeger O'Meara (born 23 February 1994) is a professional Australian rules footballer playing for the Fremantle Football Club in the Australian Football League (AFL).
 He previously played for the Gold Coast Suns from 2013 to 2016, and the Hawthorn Football Club from 2017 to 2022.
 O'Meara won the AFL Rising Star award in his first season in 2013.

 Early life

+O'Meara was born in Perth, Western Australia to parents Non and Wayne.
+His parents moved to Dongara where his grandparents had a hotel and played junior football with the Dongara Eagles.

-O'Meara was a former student of Nagle Catholic College in Geraldton.
-O'Meara began playing football for Railways Football Club in the Great Northern Football League.
+He studied at Nagle Catholic College in Geraldton.
+O'Meara began playing senior football for Railways Football Club in the Great Northern Football League.
 He competed for the Railways senior team in their 2010 GNFL Grand Final win and lined up on future Gold Coast Suns teammate Jack Martin.
 He was awarded the Guardian Medal for his best on ground performance at 16 years of age.
 O'Meara was then recruited by the Perth Football Club for the 2011 WAFL season and made his senior debut in August.